jsk-choi/MyTurn/README.md

 # MyTurn

 Supply your own `appSetting.safe` and `connStr.safe` files.
+Not checking in since they contain secrets.

-`appSetting.safe` contains all appSetting normally found in *.config files.
+`appSetting.safe` contains all appSetting, normally found in *.config files.

 ```xml
 <appSettings>